 Our computing curriculum is built around the 3 core strands of computer science, information technology and digital literacy.
-Weaving throughout these is the development of pupils’ computational thinking skills – the core problem solving skills that make effective computer scientists.
-Pupils use a range of application types, returning to these in subsequent years to reinforce learning.
-Pupils learn to program in a range of languages including ScratchJr, Scratch and Kodu and use physical computing devices such as the Crumble Controller, Spheros and our 3D printers in Key Stage 2.
+Weaving throughout these is the development of pupils’ computational thinking skills – the core problem solving skills which make effective computer scientists.